kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 Increment ScenarioMajorStep and reset ScenarioMinorStep to 0.

-#### How to stop the simulated controllers loop
+#### How to stop the SimulationControllers loop

 In [# Kubernetes controller](#Kubernetes-controller) section, we see the controllers are working in **loops**.

 > In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
 Each controller tries to move the current cluster state closer to the desired state. https://kubernetes.io/docs/concepts/architecture/controller/

-It's required to add the function `CheckScenarioStepPhase()` to all simulated controllers, that stops the simulated controllers loop when a running Scenario wants.
+It's required to add the function `CheckScenarioStepPhase()` to all SimulationControllers, that stops the SimulationControllers loop when a running Scenario wants.

 The following is an example for super simplified implementation of controllers.
 `CheckScenarioStepPhase()` needs to be added at the end of loop.